 6

-clean up body, rout dovetail, drill tuner holes, glue fretboard onto neck, rout binding channels, glue in top binding
+clean up body, rout dovetail, drill tuner holes, rout binding channels, glue in top binding

 7

-shape neck, dress fret ends, glue in back binding
+glue fretboard to neck, glue in back binding

 8